Health Cares World

 Another celebrity who has been vocal about her struggles with OCD is singer-songwriter Fiona Apple.
 Apple has described how the disorder has influenced various aspects of her life, including her music career.
 She has dealt with intense urges for order and cleanliness, as well as intrusive thoughts, which have sometimes hindered her ability to perform and interact in social environments.
 By sharing their experiences, both DiCaprio and Apple have helped increase awareness and understanding of OCD, highlighting its challenges and the importance of seeking support and treatment.
 Their openness serves as an encouragement to others suffering in silence, demonstrating that it’s possible to manage the symptoms and succeed in various fields.

-Common Signs of OCD
+Common Signs of Obsessive-Compulsive Disorder

 OCD manifests in various forms, but some behaviors are more prevalent among those affected.
 Here are some of the most common: